-- 1. Sheep will check-in Thursday, March 1, 2018, between 9:00 AM and 12:00 PM (noon) at the Central Florida Fair Livestock Pavilion. - 2.
+- 1. Sheep will check-in February 28, 2019, between 9:00 AM and 12:00 PM (noon) at the Central Florida Fair Livestock Pavilion. - 2.
 Sheep must have current health papers at time of arrival to the fairgrounds. - 3.
 USDA identification tags will be verified with the exhibitor's entry at check-in. - 4.
 Animals disqualified for any reason will not participate in the show.
 The committee chairman will give reasons as to why an animal is rejected.
 All disqualified animals must be removed from the fairgrounds immediately. - 5.
 Each exhibitor is responsible for the care and feeding of their own sheep.
 Sheep must be feed and watered daily. - 6.
 Each exhibitor is responsible for keeping pens clean and aisles clear of clutter and debris. - 7.
 Tack pens are not available.
-Tack will be organized in areas designated by the sheep committee pending space availability. - 8.
-Hoses and grooming products must be provided by the exhibitor.
-Be respectful of other exhibitors when utilizing the wash racks. - 9.
-Sand will be provided by Central Florida Fair for pens.
-If alternate bedding is preferred, exhibitor must provide.
+Tack will be organized in areas designated by the sheep committee pending space availability.